Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Limitations

-In our future endeavors, we intend to develop extensive datasets spanning diverse fields of study, aiming to simulate practical scenarios.
-This initiative is geared towards enhancing the practicality and relevance of our approach significantly.
-Additionally, we plan to incorporate additional factors that consider citation intent, thereby enabling a more precise evaluation of the genuine contributions made by academic papers.
-Furthermore, we will conduct a thorough analysis of the model's performance in identifying novel papers within specific domains, comparing the results with relevant studies.
-This comparative analysis will serve to elucidate the practical implications of our proposed methodology.
+In our future endeavors, we intend to develop extensive datasets spanning diverse fields of study to simulate practical scenarios.
+This initiative is geared towards significantly enhancing the practicality and relevance of our approach.
+Additionally, we plan to incorporate additional factors that account for citation intent, thereby enabling a more precise evaluation of the genuine contributions made by academic papers.
+Furthermore, we will conduct a thorough analysis of the model's performance in identifying novel papers within specific domains.
+Importantly, we'll validate these findings by comparing results with relevant studies, elucidating the practical implications of our proposed methodology.